opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 }
 ```

 Note that there is no need to specify the index because the PIT is already created against the `shakespeare` index.
-The optional `keep_alive` parameter that is passed in the search prolongs the PIT keep alive period by 100 minutes.
+The optional `keep_alive` parameter that is passed in the search prolongs the PIT keep-alive period by 100 minutes.

 The response contains the first 20 results.
 Here is the last result; you have to note its sort values to get the next batch of results: